Alfred Lennon: Later contact with John

 A few weeks later, John's wife Cynthia opened the door of Kenwood (their home in Weybridge) to see a man who "looked like a tramp" but, alarmingly, with John's face.
-Cynthia invited Alf in to wait for John to return home.
-While waiting, Cynthia made Alf tea and cheese on toast, and offered to cut his "long, stringy locks" of hair, which he allowed.
-After waiting for a couple of hours, Alf left.
-John was annoyed when he arrived home, telling Cynthia about Alf's visit to the NEMS office a few weeks earlier.
-Later he relented and contacted Alf over the next few months, telling Cynthia, "Alright, Cyn.
+Cynthia invited Alfred in to wait for John to return home.
+While waiting, Cynthia made Alfred tea and cheese on toast, and offered to cut his "long, stringy locks" of hair, which he allowed.
+After waiting for a couple of hours, Alfred left.
+John was annoyed when he arrived home, telling Cynthia about Alfred's visit to the NEMS office a few weeks earlier.
+Later he relented and contacted Alfred over the next few months, telling Cynthia, "Alright, Cyn.
 He's a bit 'wacky,' like me."
-After Christmas, in 1965, John was embarrassed to learn that Alf had made a record: "That's My Life (My Love and My Home)", released on 31 December 1965.
+After Christmas, in 1965, John was embarrassed to learn that Alfred had made a record: "That's My Life (My Love and My Home)", released on 31 December 1965.
 John asked Epstein to do anything he could to stop it being released or becoming a hit.
 The record never made it into the charts.

 Relationship with Pauline Jones

-Three years after meeting John in the NEMS office, the 59 years old Alf appeared at Kenwood again with his fiancée Pauline Jones.
-Pauline had been an 18-year-old Exeter University student and a Rolling Stones fan when she met the 53-year-old Alf in 1966.
-Alf asked John if he could give Pauline a job, so she was hired to help, looking after Julian Lennon and also the piles of fan mail.
+Three years after meeting John in the NEMS office, Alf appeared at Kenwood again with his fiancée Pauline Jones.
+Pauline had been an 18-year-old Exeter University student and a Rolling Stones fan when she met the 53-year-old Alfred in 1966.
+Alfred asked John if he could give Pauline a job, so she was hired to help, looking after Julian Lennon and also the piles of fan mail.
 Pauline spent a few months living at Kenwood in the attic bedroom.
-In 1968, Alf and Pauline grew tired of trying to convince Pauline's mother to allow them to marry, so they eloped and got married in Gretna Green, Scotland.
-Alf and Pauline moved to a flat in Bourne Court, London Road, Patcham, Brighton before moving to Ladies Mile Road, Brighton, in November 1969.
-Alf had two sons with Pauline: David Henry Lennon, born 26 February 1969, and Robin Francis Lennon, born 22 October 1973.
+In 1968, Alfred and Pauline grew tired of trying to convince Pauline's mother to allow them to marry, so they eloped and got married in Gretna Green, Scotland.
+Alfred and Pauline moved to a flat in Bourne Court, London Road, Patcham, Brighton before moving to Ladies Mile Road, Brighton, in November 1969.
+Alfred had two sons with Pauline: David Henry Lennon, born 26 February 1969, and Robin Francis Lennon, born 22 October 1973.